American football rules: USFL (2022)

-The United States Football League settles ties this way: teams get three (at least two) rounds of two-point conversions from the three-yard line.
-Coin toss is called by the visiting team; winner of the toss can choose to possess the ball first or defend.
-Whoever scores more points in the three rounds wins it; otherwise, teams play sudden-death rounds until one team scores.
-One timeout can be called per overtime round.
-Although no game clock is used, the play clock of 35 seconds is still used.
+In the second incarnation of the United States Football League, teams played three (at least two) rounds of two-point conversions from the three-yard line.
+The coin toss was called by the visiting team; the winner of the toss could choose to possess the ball first or defend.
+The team scoring the most points in the three rounds won the game; otherwise, teams played sudden-death rounds until one team scored.
+One timeout could be called per overtime round.
+Although no game clock was used, the play clock of 35 seconds was still used.

 Playing the game

 Coin toss

 Three minutes before the start of the game, the referee meets with captains from both teams for a coin toss.
-The visiting team calls the toss before the coin is flipped, since 1996.
+The visiting team calls the toss before the coin is flipped.
 The winner of the toss may defer their choice to the start of the second half, or they may take the first choice of: